mdekermadec/ezdb/README.md

 ezdb
 ====

-EzDB is a mysql helper for PHP.
+EzDB is a easy to use mysql helper for PHP.

 In most project :
 -	90% of MySQL query are simple and boring query like SELECT * FROM table WHERE primary_key = 42.